democratizedspace/dspace/frontend/src/pages/docs/md/rockets.md

 slug: "rockets"
 ---

 DSPACE aims to make the creation and launches of rockets so easy that anyone can do it.
-Rockets are the most complex [machines](/docs/machines) in the game and will be the most expensive to build.

 You'll eventually be able to build a fully functioning virtual rocket and launch it into space.
 This will be a major milestone for the game, as everything leading up to that seems very loosely related.
 The first person to launch a rocket into orbit in DSPACE will be able to claim a unique title for their account.